 If you are registered with SSWD and require the use of the Campus Testing Center in 2302 Lassen Hall, then for any test, you will need to complete a Testing with Accommodations Instruction Form to give to your instructor, so that we can make a testing schedule.

 Plagiarism is a serious academic offence and will not be tolerated in this class.
 Always use quotation marks and a footnote citation to indicate sentences or passages you borrow from another author.
-Assignments in which plagiarism is found will at the least be graded at 0 (not just an F).
+Assignments in which plagiarism is found will be assigned a failing grade.
 ALL incidents of plagiarism will be reported both to the Department Chair and to the Judicial Officer in the Office of Student Affairs for possible further administrative sanction.

 By the end of the course, students will be able to: